RandomMaerks/terminalCanvas/README.md

 line = tc.Line(0, 0, canvas.width, canvas.height, color=(255, 0, 0))
 ```

 This will create an instance of the `Line` class which includes the line's pixel data, its attributes, and additional setter methods to modify them.
-Other objects include `Point`, `Point3D`, `Line3D`, `Rectangle`, `Triangle`, `Triangle3D`, `Ellipse`, `Text`, `Image`, and `Sprite`.
+Other objects include `Point`, `Point3D`, `Line3D`, `Rectangle`, `Polygon`, `Triangle`, `Triangle3D`, `Ellipse`, `Text`, `Image`, and `Sprite`.
 Their attributes do not need to be set right from the start; you can simply create an instance of any object with absolutely no arguments.

 Anyway, we've created an object, but it's not on the canvas yet.
 To actually draw the line, use the `draw()` method: